-The global ECG market is expected to be worth \$26 billion in 2020 and is growing at a CAGR of 4.7%.
+The global ECG market is expected to be worth \$28 billion in 2021 and is growing at a CAGR of 4.8%.
 The factors driving this market include an aging population, an increase in chronic diseases related to lifestyle choices, improved technology in diagnostic ECG devices, and high growth rates of ECG device sales.

-The US portion of the ECG market is expected to be worth \$9.32 billion in 2020 and is comprised of three major segments: resting (non-stress) ECG systems, stress ECG systems, and event monitoring systems.
-The event monitoring segment alone is expected to be worth \$4.66 billion in 2020, and is currently broken into the Holter, Event Loop, and MCT monitoring categories.
+As of 2015, the United States accounted for approximately 36% of the global ECG market.
+Assuming this rate remains unchanged, the US portion of the ECG market is expected to be worth approximately \$10 billion in 2021 and is comprised of three major segments: resting (non-stress) ECG systems, stress ECG systems, and event monitoring systems.